tinalexander/tinalexander.github.io/pages/2023/08-august.md

 # August 16, 2023

+## FDA official on timing of next strain selection

+- **Source:** email from FDA official
+- **Date:** received August 16, 2023

+> As previously stated, availability of the updated COVID-19 vaccines is expected in mid-to-late September, pending regulatory action by the FDA and recommendation from CDC.
+If authorized or approved, based upon the available evidence, the FDA believes these vaccines with a monovalent XBB.1.5 composition will provide the best available protection against the most serious consequences of the disease resulting from currently circulating variants.
+>
+> We will continue to closely monitor the emerging data in the United States and globally and will base any decision to revisit vaccine composition on those data.
+Barring the emergence of a markedly more virulent viral variant causing COVID-19, the FDA anticipates revisiting the composition of the vaccine during the first half of 2024 to help ensure that updated vaccines are available, if appropriate, during the 2024-2025 season.

 ## Novavax executive on age expansion for COVID vaccine

 - **Source:** [webcast](https://ir.novavax.com/events/novavax-second-quarter-2023-financial-results) of "Novavax Second Quarter 2023 Financial Results"